|

 We're launching with PDFs, EPUBs, text files, and images.
 But FileGrind isn't limited to these.

 Plugins are standalone binaries that add capabilities.
-Want to grind 3D models?
-Audio files?
+Want to index audio files?
+3D models?
 Spreadsheets?
 Install a plugin or write your own.
-Plugins run in a sandboxed process and communicate via a simple protocol.
+They run sandboxed and communicate via JSON.

 Plugin Architecture